 Notice and use standardized sub-headings to find particular types of material, such as bibliographies, periodicals, dictionaries, biography, etc. For example: Spain--history--bibliography.

 Some possibly useful subject headings are below.
-Use Advanced Search.
+Use subject search.

 America—discovery and exploration